soulbiz/logging-elk/installation/README.md

 Install Kibana with this command:

-    sudo yum -y install kibana
+    sudo dnf -y install kibana

-Open the Kibana configuration file for editing:

-    sudo vim /opt/kibana/config/kibana.yml

-In the Kibana configuration file, find the line that specifies `server.host`, and replace the IP address ("0.0.0.0" by default) with "localhost":

-    server.host: "localhost"

-Save and exit.
-This setting makes it so Kibana will only be accessible to the localhost.
+By default, Kibana only listens to `localhost`.

 This is fine because we will have an Nginx reverse proxy, on the same server, to allow external access.

 Now start the Kibana service, and enable it: